6 January 2026

 Middle Candle Type Usually a small, standard bullish candle.
 Often a Doji or a Spinning Top (indecision candles).

-Visual Shape Looks like a “pregnancy” (Harami) followed by a breakout.
+Visual Shape Looks like a “pregnancy” (Harami) followed by a movement beyond a defined range.
 Looks like a “V” shape or a “bottoming” cradle.

 A strong 3 inside up candlestick pattern also made mistakes, so avoid these common errors;

-➣ Jumping the Gun: Don’t enter Day 2.
+➣ Jumping the Gun: Some traders avoid early entry before confirmation.
 The small “inside” candle is just a pause; it does not necessarily indicate a confirmed reversal.
 Always wait for Day 3 to close.

 ➣ Ignoring the Trend: In a massive, multi-year bear market, a single three inside up candlestick pattern might just be a “temporary price recovery.”
 Always look at the bigger picture.

-Tight Stop-Losses: Placing your stop-loss too close to the entry price can lead to being “stopped out” by normal market noise before the real move happens.
+Tight Stop-Losses: Placing your stop-loss too close to the entry price can lead to being “stopped out” by normal market noise before the subsequent price movement occurs.

 The three inside up candle pattern is a testament to the power of confirmation.
-Waiting for that third candle to prove buyers may be showing increased participation, you filter out many of the false signals that plague shorter-term traders.
+Waiting for that third candle to prove buyers may be showing increased participation, you help identify more reliable patterns that plague shorter-term traders.

-Whether you are looking for a long entry using the three inside candle pattern or protecting your portfolio by spotting a three inside up candlestick pattern at a peak, these formations can help illustrate shifts in market sentiment.
+Whether you are looking for a long entry using the three inside candle pattern or monitoring price patterns by spotting a three inside up candlestick pattern at a peak, these formations can help illustrate shifts in market sentiment.

 Do You Find This Interesting?